Sayeem3051/project_django/README.md

 3. Upload face image and/or fingerprint data for biometric verification
 4. Mark attendance using preferred verification method
 5. View attendance history and personal reports

+### Camera Functionality
+1. **Face Upload**: Navigate to "Upload Face" to capture your face image using your device's camera
+2. **Attendance Marking**: When marking attendance, select "Face Recognition" as verification method
+3. **Camera Access**: The system will request camera permissions - allow access for face verification
+4. **Face Detection**: The system includes basic face detection to ensure a face is visible in the captured image
+5. **Image Processing**: Captured images are processed and stored securely for attendance verification

+#### Camera Requirements
+- Modern web browser with camera support (Chrome, Firefox, Safari, Edge)
+- HTTPS connection (required for camera access in most browsers)
+- Camera permissions granted to the website
+- Front-facing camera recommended for best results

 ## Project Structure